dragonwasrobot/simpl-lang/README.md

-Simple CPS Interpreter
+Simpl Lang
 ======================

 ## What is this?
-The idea behind this project is to show how to:
+The idea behind this project is to create a small show how to:

+* Language
   * Define the syntax for a simple (arithmetic) language.

+* Interpreter
   * Write a direct style interpreter for the language.
   * Convert it to a straightforward continuation passing style interpreter.
   * Optimize the interpreter such that it immediately halts when a division by zero occurs.
   * Prove the correctness of the optimized interpreter in relation to the direct style interpreter.

+* Compiler
+  * Create simple byte code instructions for the language to be compiled to.
+  * Create a function which can executes the byte code.
+  * Write a simple compiler which compiles simpl lang source code into byte code.
+  * Prove the equality of interpreting an expression written in simpl lang and compiling it to byte code following by executing of that same bytecode.
+  * Improve the compiler and prove equality.

+* Decompiler
+  * Write a decompiler which converts bytecode back into source code.

 ## General